cindy0627/fyp/README.md

 - `minmax_stroke.gz`: Gzip file containing the MinMaxScaler object for the stroke model.
 - `requirements.txt`: Text file containing the required Python packages and their versions.
 - `rnd_clf_stroke.pkl`: Pickle file containing a trained random forest classifier for the stroke model. (from export_stroke_model.py)
+- `all the csv file`: csv file containing the dataset

 ## Getting Started
 To run the application, you will need to have Python 3 installed on your computer.
 If you do not have Python 3 installed, you can download it from the official Python website: https://www.python.org/downloads/